 Biomedical Informatics Educational Programs

 The overall goal of the OHSU Biomedical Informatics Graduate Program is to train future professionals, researchers, and leaders in the broad area of biomedical and health informatics.
 The program is offered at the graduate level, so students must have a baccalaureate degree to be admitted.
-The Biomedical Informatics Graduate Program features two tracks:• Clinical Informatics (CI)
+The Biomedical Informatics Graduate Program features two tracks:• Health & Clinical Informatics (HCIN)

 Our Program's Value